 - Close gaps

 Although veneers are significantly thinner than crowns, with minimal surface etching, veneers are irreversible.
-Porcelain veneers can be removed, but are often required to be replaced.
-There are some rare instances when a porcelain veneer can be removed, but usually this exposes the surface enamel of the natural tooth that is usually smoothed prior to the original application of the ‘veneer shield’.
+Porcelain veneers can be removed and replaced after 10-15 years.
+There are some rare instances when porcelain veneers can become detached, exposing the natural tooth’s surface enamel.
 Exposed dental enamel can potentially expose the inner structure of your tooth to decay at an increased rate.
 When porcelain veneers break, it’s vital to contact your nearest dentist for repair or replacement options.

 What is the cost of a porcelain veneer?

-The investment of a porcelain veneer averages between $1,100-$1,300 per tooth.
-Please note, as teeth are unique to you, prices may vary between patients.
+The investment in porcelain veneers averages between $1,100-$1,300 per tooth.
+Prices may vary depending upon individual needs since every patient is unique.
 Extra fees may apply if additional treatment is required.

-Crowns can be fabricated from a variety of different materials such as all porcelain, porcelain fused metal alloy (PFM), an all-metal alloy, or zirconia.
+Crowns are constructed from different materials such as porcelain, porcelain fused metal alloy (PFM), an all-metal alloy, or zirconia.

-Dental crowns are a restorative form of treatment and are used in conjunction with other forms of dental treatments.
-They include;
+Dental crowns are a restorative treatment in conjunction with other dental treatments, including;

 - To cover and further protect a tooth that has undergone root canal therapy.

-- Complete gaps for missing teeth, a fake tooth replacement option known as a dental bridge to replace a missing tooth.
-When only one tooth is trimmed and used as a post, with crown used to complete a neighbouring gap, this is know as a cantilever bridge.
+- Crowns can be joined together in a treatment method known as a dental bridge to replace a missing tooth.
+When only one tooth is trimmed and used as a post, with a crown used to complete the adjoining gap, this is called a Cantilever Bridge.

 - Restore a severely damaged or decayed tooth.